open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 The planning section can be used to describe the background to a contracting process.
 This may include details of the budget from which funds are drawn, or related projects for this contracting process.
 Background documents such as a needs assessment, feasibility study and project plan can also be included in this section.

+#### Fields
 <div class="include-csv" data-src="standard/docs/field_definitions/release-planning.csv" data-table-class="table table-striped schema-table"></div>

-Apart from documents, the majority of information is held within the budget block:
+Apart from documents, the majority of information is held within the budget block.
+This is designed to allow both machine-readable linkable data about budgets, cross-referencing to data held in other standards such as the [Budget Data Package](https://github.com/openspending/budget-data-package) or [International Aid Transparency Initiative Standard](http://www.iatistandard.org), and human readable description of the related budgets and projects, supporting users to understand the relationship of the contracting process to existing projects and budgets even where linked data is not available.

 <div class="include-csv" data-src="standard/docs/field_definitions/release-budget.csv" data-table-class="table table-striped schema-table"></div>